lanl/CosmicEmu/README.md

 ## Copyright and License

-Los Alamos National Security, LLC owns the copyright for this code.
+Triad National Security, LLC owns the copyright for this code.
 Please see LICENSE for copyright details.